streamlit/streamlit/docs/troubleshooting/not-loading.md

 Compression is not required for Streamlit to work, but it's strongly recommended as it improves performance.
-If you'd like to turn it back on, you'll need to find which part of your server architecture is stripping the `Sec-WebSocket-Extensions` HTTP header and change that behavior.
+If you'd like to turn it back on, you'll need to find which part of your infrastructure is stripping the `Sec-WebSocket-Extensions` HTTP header and change that behavior.

-### Symptom #3: Unable to upload files when running in a server with multiple replicas
+### Symptom #3: Unable to upload files when running in multiple replicas

-If the file uploader widget returns an error with status code "403", this is probably due to a misconfiguration in your app's [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection logic.
+If the file uploader widget returns an error with status code 403, this is probably due to a misconfiguration in your app's [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection logic.